Property Division Guide

 - Can you help me determine if my spouse is hiding assets?

-- Do you have experience working with couples who both have retirement accounts (if applicable)?
+- Do you have experience working with couples who both have retirement accounts

 - What kind or experts will you work with to assess the value of our assets

 - How can I protect myself and my finances during the divorce process?